 In the world of motors, one of the most-used designs is called the universal motor.
-Basically, these motors are wound-field DC motors, where the armature and field are in series and the current is switched via a commutator and brushes.
+Basically, these motors are wound-field DC motors, where the armature and field are in series, and the current is switched using a commutator and brushes.
 But what makes it “universal?”

-Universal motors will run either on AC or DC current.
+Universal motors will run on either AC or DC current.
 While the ability to run on either AC or DC is inherent, it is generally not a deciding factor for product designers.
-Typically, they are more concerned about the voltage level.
-Low voltage appliances (12, 24, 36v) that run off batteries are typically DC.
-High voltage motors (120v, 220/230/240v) run off the power grid are typically AC.
+Typically, designers are more concerned about the voltage level.
+Low voltage appliances (12, 24, 36v) that use batteries to run are typically DC.
+High voltage motors (120v, 220/230/240v) that run from the power grid are typically AC.
 But at a given voltage, the universal motor can handle either.

 What Makes Universal Motors Popular?

 - Price.
 They are relatively inexpensive to manufacture because they have no electronic control boards.

 - Output Power.
 They deliver about the highest amount of output power per pound of active material, iron and copper.

 - High Starting Torque.
 They do not require capacitors or other circuits in order to start.

 - Speed-Torque Curve.
 They have a downward sloping speed-torque curve, with speed increasing rapidly as the motor unloads.
 This makes them very well-suited for air moving applications, especially vacuum cleaners and pressure sprayers.
 In vacuum cleaners, this speed increase with decreasing load helps to compensate for dust filters as they clog up, allowing the appliance to maintain performance for longer.

 - Simplicity.
 They are simple to wire up, as the motor itself does not have a polarity.
 If you do have colored leads, follow normal wiring conventions.
 (The motor may have a thermal protector, which should always be on the hot lead).
 But the motor itself does not care.